 The volume of the media in one sterilization batch should be kept small; ideally, only two litres should be autoclaved at a time.
 Sterilization indicators such and Bowie Dick test and biological indicators such as spores of Bacillus stearothermophilus should be used to monitor the proper working/efficacy of the autoclave.

-- There are various additives used in the preparation of media such as blood, glycerol and growth promoters.
-The quality of the blood plays an important role in the performance of the blood containing media e.g. haemolytic reactions are well distinguished in sheep blood-containing media.
-The concentration, homogeneity, viscosity and colour of the blood should be checked before it is used for media preparation.
+- There are various additives used in the preparation of media such as blood, glycerol, and growth promoters.
+The quality of the blood plays an important role in the performance of the blood-containing media e.g. hemolytic reactions are well distinguished in sheep blood-containing media.
+The concentration, homogeneity, viscosity, and color of the blood should be checked before it is used for media preparation.
 For other additives, the certificate of analysis and sterility conditions should be considered.

 Testing of Physical and Chemical Parameters: Physical parameters such as color of the prepared medium, thickness, formation of excessive bubbles, uneven surface, shrinking of the media, cracks or crystallization in the media and chemical parameters such as pH of the medium should also be checked. pH testing can be done during media preparation either before or after autoclaving using a well-calibrated pH meter.